Who needs hazardous waste training?

-Training is required for personnel who generate, handle or respond to releases of hazardous waste at sites that are classified as large quantity generators or hazardous waste treatment, storage and disposal facilities.
-Employees must be trained to manage hazardous waste onsite, comply with pre-transportation requirements and respond to an emergency involving hazardous waste.
+Training is required for personnel who generate or handle hazardous waste at sites that are classified as large quantity generators or hazardous waste treatment, storage and disposal facilities.

 Are employees required to receive training updates?
 What is the frequency of required training?

-EPA requires that training be updated at least annually and updated if you have significant changes in your hazardous waste or procedures.
+For personnel at sites classified as large quantity generators, EPA requires that training be conducted at least annually and updated if you have significant changes in your hazardous waste or procedures.